Is Scrum an Asperger's Friend or Foe?

 - requires a nearly obsessive focus

-I don't know the precise numbers, but I think the amount of people with Asperger's in software development is for these reasons relatively high compared to other areas of profession.
+I don't know the precise numbers, but I think the amount of people with Asperger's in software development is for these reasons relatively high compared to other areas of the profession.

-In the meantime I've introduced Scrum in many development teams.
+In the meantime, I've introduced Scrum in many development teams.
 Some people embraced it; some however really didn't like it.
 The question I'm pondering about is the impact Scrum has on people with (symptoms) of Asperger's.
 Is the Scrum framework their 'friend or foe'?

 The advantages I can think of are: